muathendirangu/contact/README.md

 2. access directory `cd contact`.
 3. Install dependencies `npm install`

+# Note:
-Once the dependencies are installed, you can start the API:
+SQLITE database was utilized(contacts.db is part of files on this repository) Once the dependencies are installed, you can start the API:

 `npm run dev`